AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-requests-draft-created-with-request.md

 ---
-title: "Requests: Draft created along with request causes issues"
+title: 'Requests: Draft created along with request causes issues'
-description: "When a user creates and submits a new request in the new requesting experience, a draft is also created.
-The draft shows only the first letter of the submitted request's name, and attempting to open it results in a Failed to retrieve error."
+description: When a user creates and submits a new request in the new requesting experience, a draft is also created.
+The draft shows only the first letter of the submitted request's name, and attempting to open it results in a Failed to retrieve error.
 hidefromtoc: yes
 feature: Requests
+exl-id: ab7288a4-dfff-4b1d-96d6-f05f0a2c14cb
 ---
 # Requests: Draft created along with request causes issues

 When a user creates and submits a new request in the new requesting experience, a draft is also created.
 The draft shows only the first letter of the submitted request's name, and attempting to open it results in a "Failed to retrieve" error.